MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 > The user has not been granted the requested logon type at this computer.

 Error 0x569 is logged when the domain join user lacks the **Access this computer from the network** user right.
-Make sure the following items:
+Make sure of the following items:

 - Verify that the user account performing the domain join operation (or the security group that owns the member of the domain join user) has been granted the **Access this computer from the network** right in the default domain controllers policy.
-- The default domain controllers policy is linked to the OU that hosts the DC computer account that is servicing the domain join operation.
+- The default domain controllers policy is linked to the OU that hosts the DC computer account that's servicing the domain join operation.
 - The DC servicing the domain join operation successfully applies the policy, specifically the user rights settings defined in the default domain controllers policy.

 ### Error Code 0x534